-All school staff are able to undertake first aid training if they would like to.
+All school staff have the opportunity to undertake first aid training.

-All First Aiders must have completed a training course and hold a valid certificate of competance to show this.
+All First Aiders must have completed a training course and hold a valid certificate of competence to show this.
 The school will keep a register of all trained First Aiders, what training they received and when this is valid until.

-A log of First Aid training will be kept in the Headteachers safeguarding file.
+A log of First Aid training will be kept in the Headteacher's safeguarding file and displayed around the school.